St Mellons crash victims on laughing gas, court papers reveal

 An initial inquest was told that the three who died were declared dead at the scene of the crash.

-The hearing was adjourned to await the findings of further histology and toxicology tests.
+The hearing was adjourned to await the findings of further histology (tissue and cell study) and toxicology tests.